-Recent studies and mapping indicate that the map area encompasses a complex suite of depositional landforms and sediment sequences related to glaciations, alluviation, subaerial erosion, and wind-blown transport.
-To map diverse landscapes at 1:24,000 scale we have selected the most comprehensive mapping strategy, a landform sediment assemblage (LSA) approach.
+Recent studies and mapping indicate that the map area encompasses a complex suite of depositional land-forms and sediment sequences related to glaciations, alluviation, subaerial erosion, and wind-blown transport.
+To map diverse landscapes at 1:24,000 scale we have selected the most comprehensive mapping strategy-a landform sediment assemblage (LSA) approach.
 Various landforms are the result of specific processes at work in the geologic system.
-Landforms typically have similar relief, stratigraphic, and sedimentologic characteristics.
-Recognition of the genetic relationship among landforms and their underlying sediment sequences allows one to generalize and map complex glacial terrains over areas of large extent (Sugden and John, 1976, Eyles and Menzies, 1983).
+Landforms typically have similar relief, stratigraphic and sedimentologic characteristics.
+Recognition of the genetic relationship among landforms and their underlying sediment sequences allows one to generalize and map complex glacial terrains over areas of large extent (Sugden and John, 1976; Eyles and Menzies, 1983).
 Bettis and others (1999) found LSA mapping concepts were extremely useful in overcoming the difficulties of mapping in large valleys and noted LSA's provided a unique opportunity to associate landforms with their underlying sediment packages.

-Nine landform sediment assemblage units were identified in the map area utilizing orthophotos, topographic expression, digitized soil, and existing and new subsurface boring information.
-Thirteen borings were collected in both quadrangles, which represents well over 367 feet of new subsurface information obtained as part of this mapping project.
+Fifteen landform sediment assemblage units were identified in the map area utilizing orthophotos, topographic expression, digitized soil and existing and new subsurface boring information.
+Forty borings were collected in both quadrangles which represents well over 1218 feet of new subsurface information obtained as part of this mapping project.
+Previous boring and stratigraphic information for Cedar County (Szabo, 1975; Miller, 1974) proved very useful in mapping the extent of fluvial deposits and loess thickness in the map area.
 The following is a description of each landform sediment assemblage listed in order of episode.